 Catching the whoppers in the waters around ‘Eua is no place for a kid.
 So rest assured, you’ll often have charter boats all to yourself or with like-minded travellers.
 Fishing tours, and spearfishing in particular, are available to catch large reef fish with Blue Water Retreat and Kiko’s Whale Watching.
 We delve more into ‘Eua’s fishing scene over at The Complete Guide to Spearfishing in Tonga.

 Scuba Diving in ‘Eua

 ‘Eua is home to some of the best dive sites in the islands of Tonga.
 Being the oldest island in Tonga and formed by volcanic activity, ‘Eua has an exciting and interesting underwater seascape.
 Famous dive sites include Cathedral Cave, the largest underwater cave in the South Pacific, with three large holes in the top sending beams of light through the water to reveal sharks, groupers and schools of fish.
 There are also amazing dive sites to drop-offs with all kinds of tropical fish and coral.
-Dives from ‘Eua and Tongatapu are available with Deep Blue Diving, while other Tongatapu operators diving around ‘Eua include Blue Water Explorer.
-Learn more in The Best Scuba Diving Tours in ‘Eua.
+Learn more in The Guide to Scuba Diving in Tonga.

 Although you’ll be hard-pressed to find any “adult-only” restaurants and private dining experiences on ‘Eua, you’ll find that accommodations offering food in their restaurant are boutique enough for overenthusiastic children to not be an issue.
 For the ultimate private experience, however, ‘Eua offers plenty of supplies for self-catering.

 Restaurants on ‘Eua